Domiii/NoGap/README.md

 Getting Started
 =============
 <a name="getting_started"></a>

+TODO: Need to rewrite this with to work with the new version that adapted full-stack Promises.

 This tutorial is aimed at those who are new to `NoGap`, and new to `Node` in general.
 It should help you bridge the gap from the [Code Snippets](#samples) to a real-world application.